Page 3 - Test Results

 After enough time of stressing the CPU, I was able to push these four coolers to their limits to see what they could do.
 After watching a couple of episodes of Community on my phone while running Prime95 on my computer, the Cooler Master MasterLiquid ML280 Mirror was able to stabilize its temperature at 70 degrees Celsius.
 The difference in temperature was not as large this time around, only being 3 degrees lower than the next cooler, but these results were still quite impressive as the Reeven Justice II RC-1207 is a performance product.
 The MasterLiquid ML280 Mirror’s performance was exemplary in keeping the CPU cool under heavy workloads.

 Taking noise into consideration, the sound produced from the cooler is very important for many users.
 In my setup, I am running the cooler and its two fans with an additional single fan as an exhaust in my case.
 On a scale of 0 to 10, where 0 is silence and 10 is an explosion, I would rate the Cooler Master MasterLiquid ML280 Mirror at 1.0 when idling and 4.0 when under heavy loads.
 The fan was near silent when idle, feeling more like white noise.
-During heavier loads when the fan was spinning at a higher RPM, the difference in noise was very apparent, but this is understandable given the SickleFlow 140's rated airflow.
-Despite being understandable, some users might be displeased by this fact and find it problematic if they are constantly running heavy workloads.
+During heavier loads when the fan was spinning at a higher RPM, the difference in noise was apparent, but this is understandable given the SickleFlow 140's rated airflow.
 In my day to day use, my computer is usually never under a heavy enough workload to ramp up these fans to a point where they are running at max speeds.
 The MasterLiquid ML280 Mirror delivered excellent cooling performance while being quiet at lower loads.

 Taking all of this into account, the Cooler Master MasterLiquid ML280 Mirror is a great cooler with excellent cooling performance, while producing little noise under lower loads.